-If you work from home but don’t have a VPN set up by your company, you can set one up yourself.
-You should especially use a VPN any time you are not using a private WiFi network with a password, since free WiFi is not secure.
-However, when considering a VPN, be conscious of the fact that the VPN will have access to your data and that it may disrupt other apps and services on your computer.
+If you work from home but don’t have a VPN set up by your company, you can set yourself up.
+You should especially use a VPN when you are not using a private WiFi network with a password since free WiFi is not secure.
+However, when considering a VPN, be conscious that the VPN will have access to your data and that it may disrupt other apps and services on your computer.

 Make multi-factor authentication a habit.

 Multi-factor authentication (MFA) provides an easily added layer of security.
 In most cases, you have to turn MFA on for the service you are using.
 For email, Office365, or other cloud services, multi-factor authentication will ask you to enter your username and password, and then at least one more piece of evidence proves you are who you say you are.
 This can include sending a text to your phone, sending an email to a backup email address, or answering a question you have designated.
 The theory behind this security system is that while someone may have stolen your username and password, they don’t have your physical phone to receive the code or don’t have the answer to your designated question.